PirosB3/Defi-Discussions-0x-Workshop/README.md

 ## Goal of the workshop

-During this workshop, you will:
+During this workshop, we will:

-- Learn how to hook up a front-end web application to the Ethereum blockchain using 0x libraries.
-- Cover important practical tasks around ERC20 tokens
+- Quickly speak about important practical considerations of swapping ERC20 tokens:
-  - Learn how to use `ERC20TokenContract` to interact with a deployed contract
-  - Learn how to convert big integers to base unit numbers using `Web3Wrapper.toBaseUnitAmount()`
+  - Converting big integers to base unit numbers using `Web3Wrapper.toBaseUnitAmount()`, and vice-versa.
-  - Learn how to allow the ERC20 Exchange proxy to trade using your wallet funds
+  - Allowing the ERC20 Exchange proxy to trade using your wallet funds
 - Perform a Swap using the 0x API
   - Learn how to inspect a 0x API swap quote response
   - Learn how to perform with swap in 1 extra line of code!